WERWER-S/WERWER/README.md

 Web3 develompent | Ambassador
 -----------------------------

 I have been in crypto since 21 years.
 I am a crypto-enthusiast who loves new blockchains and new technologies that appear in the world of Web3.
-The main direction of my activity is directed on ambassadors programs, retrodrop and programming mainly in python and also Zennoposter programs.
+The main direction of my activity is directed on ambassadors programs, retrodrop and programming mainly in python and also Zennoposter program.

 * 🌍  I'm based in Ukraine
 * ✉️  You can contact me at [companycirica@gmail.com](mailto:companycirica@gmail.com)